-The first paragraph of Norman Maclean’s A River Runs Through It delighted me with its authenticity when I opened the book on a camping trip many summers ago.
+The first paragraph of Norman Maclean’s A River Runs Through It delighted me when I opened the book on a camping trip many summers ago.

 “In our family, there was no clear line between religion and fly fishing,” the narrator begins, noting that his father was a minister who tied his own flies.